 Plan for Your Next Conference

 A real estate conference is one of the best places to build your network of connections to grow your real estate business.
 Hundreds of conferences are held every year.
 Prioritize those events that include your unique target market.
 Since everybody in this world needs a place to live, real estate conferences or similar events usually cover a wide range of topics.
 If you are going to focus on first-time buyers, attend events that attract this group of buyers.
-As the number of first-time buyers you know is increasing, you are getting closer to establish a place in the target market.
+As the number of first-time buyers you know is increasing, you are getting closer to establishing a place in the target market.

 Develop a Referral-based Network